portworx/dcos-examples/portworx/1.9/Kafka/README.md

 - Portworx works best when installed on all nodes in a DC/OS cluster.
 If Portworx is to be installed on a subset of the cluster, then:
   * the agent-nodes must include attributes indicating the participate in the Portworx cluster.
   * services that depend on Portworx volumes must specify "constraints" to ensure they are launched on nodes that can access Portworx volumes.
-- All nodes in the cluster that will participate in a Portworx cluster MUST have a separate non-root volume to use.
 - A node in the cluster with a working DC/OS CLI.

 # Install Kafka